 Drowning in the Rat Race

-But the more we work at the factory to earn money for the things we could live without, the more we take time away from our art.
+But the more we work at the factory to earn money for the nonessential things we could live without, the more we take time away from our art.
 It’s a slow and depressing downward spiral.
-The fact is, we are artists.
-Replacing that passion and drive inside of us with the comforts of predictability would only increase our struggle.
-Because our struggle is not external, it’s internal.
+The fact is, we’re artists.
+Replacing that passion and drive inside of us with the comforts of predictability would only increase our struggle because our struggle is not external, it’s internal.
 We have to create our art in order to find happiness.
 We have to feed that artistic hunger inside of us to feel whole.
-It’s a double edged sword and we must find a balance between art and being able to support ourselves, content with the bare essentials.
+It’s a double edged sword and we must find a balance between art and the ability to support ourselves; content with the bare essentials.

-Time is the most valuable thing you could ever hope to gain.
-Yes, it’s more valuable than that 50″ flat screen HDTV that seems to be a necessity in today’s world.
-Trust me, we can all live without it if it means we have to spend our precious time at a job in order to pay it off.
+Time is the most valuable thing we could ever hope to gain.
+Yes, it’s more valuable than the 75″ flat screen HDTV that I recently saw for sale at Costco.
+It’s cool and seems to be a necessity in today’s world, but really it’s not.
+Trust me, we can all live without it if it means we have to spend our precious time at a job we hate in order to pay it off.
 Time can’t be bought, but it can be saved.
 Time is money, as they say.
 Saving money, frees up time.
 Wanting to be an artist that lives off of their art isn’t a delusion of grandeur, it can be a reality.
 We just have to be mindful of where our money and time goes.
 Endure the journey, it will be worth the struggle in the end!